-No. Action Description References A в С C 36 Give warning to the Ministry of the Environment, Conservation and Parks (MECP) Spills Action Centre (by phone 1-800-268- 6060) that the IESO is about to request market participants to implement thermal environmental variances.
+No. Action Description References В С C The IESO will issue an advisory notice. requii and m rement and has only enou g to respect the 30-minute or 10-minute non-syn ugh resources available to meet the 10-minute s rements.
+The preceding control actions were in serve . synchronized operatin g res erv 38 Give warning to the Ministry of the Environment, Conservation and Parks (MECP) Spills Action Centre (by phone 1-800-268- 6060) that the IESO is about to request market participants to implement thermal environmental variances.
 This will allow MECP to alert their Regional Offices that the market participants are about to be requested by the IESO to implement their nuclear and gas environmental variances.
-IESO internal procedures Y 37 Implement MECP thermal environmental variances.
+IESO internal procedures Y 39 Implement MECP thermal environmental variances.
 The IESO will request market participants to implement available MECP environmental variances to allow thermal generators (nuclear, gas) to increase their output.
 The IESO will open the offer / bidding window and issue an advisory notice.
-IESO internal procedures Y 38 Disregard High-Risk Limits This action will allow the IESO to make additional bottled energy available at the expense of increased risk to system security .
+IESO internal procedures Y 40 Disregard High-Risk Limits This action will allow the IESO to make additional bottled energy available at the expense of increased risk to system security .
 The IESO will open the offer / bidding window and issue an advisory notice.
-IESO internal procedures Y 39 Purchase emergency energy and request emergency assistance The IESO will purchase resources not made available through market mechanisms.
+IESO internal procedures Y 41 Purchase emergency energy and request emergency assistance The IESO will purchase resources not made available through market mechanisms.
 The source of the purchases should be the seller's surplus energy or 30-minute operating reserve made available by Step 38: Disregard High Risk Limits.
 The IESO will issue an advisory notice.
-Market Rules - Chapter 5 Section 2.3.3A Y 40 Curtail withdrawals from self-scheduling electricity storage facility These control actions, where available and implemented, are intended to avoid the operation to emergency condition limits.
-The IESO will issue an advisory notice.
-IESO internal procedures Y
+Market Rules - Chapter 5 Section 2.3.3A Y

-No. Action Description References A в С D 41 Issue NERC Energy Emergency Alert 3 (EEA-3) This publishes to all that either: Firm load interruption is imminent or in process, or The IESO is short of 10-minute operating reserve.
+No. Action Description References A в С D 42 Issue NERC Energy Emergency Alert 3 (EEA-3) This publishes to all that either: Firm load interruption is imminent or in process, or The IESO is short of 10-minute operating reserve.
 These alerts are posted on the NERC public website.
 The IESO will issue a RCIS message and an advisory notice.
-NERC Reliability Standard - EOP- 011, Attachment 1 Y 42 Implement 3% voltage reductions The IESO has reduced voltage by 3% at the distribution level.
+NERC Reliability Standard - EOP- 011, Attachment 1 Y 43 Implement 3% voltage reductions The IESO has reduced voltage by 3% at the distribution level.
 Power quality affected but no "real" load cut.
 The IESO will issue an advisory notice and RCIS message.
-Market Rules - Chapter 5 Section 10.3 Y 43 Implement 5% voltage reductions The IESO has reduced voltage by 5% at the distribution level.
+Market Rules - Chapter 5 Section 10.3 Y 44 Implement 5% voltage reductions The IESO has reduced voltage by 5% at the distribution level.
 Power quality affected but no "real" load cut.
-Expect significant customer complaints and requests for exemption .
+Expect significant customer complaints and requests for exemption.
 The IESO will issue an advisory notice and RCIS message.
-Market Rules - Chapter 5 Section 10.3 Y 44 Give warning to the Ministry of Natural Resources and Forestry (MNRF) (1- 866-898-7372) that the IESO is about to request market participants to implement environmental variances This will allow MNRF to alert their Regional Offices that the market participants are about to be requested by the IESO to implement their hydroelectric environmental variances.
-IESO internal procedures Y 45 Implement all necessary remaining approved environmental variances.
+Market Rules - Chapter 5 Section 10.3 Υ 45 Give warning to the Ministry of Natural Resources and Forestry (MNRF) (1- 866-898-7372) that the IESO is about to request market participants to implement environmental variances This will allow MNRF to alert their Regional Offices that the market participants are about to be requested by the IESO to implement their hydroelectric environmental variances.
+IESO internal procedures Y 46 Implement all necessary remaining approved environmental variances.
 The IESO will request market participants to implement all remaining approved environmental variances.
 The IESO will open the bidding / offer window and issue an advisory notice.
 IESO internal procedures Y